weaviate/java-client/README.md

 #### Generic `PropertiesT`

 Weaviate client lets you insert object properties in different "shapes".
-The compile-time type in which the properties must be passed is determied by a generic paramter in CollectionHandle object.
+The compile-time type in which the properties must be passed is determined by a generic paramter in CollectionHandle object.
 By defalt, the value for this parameter is `Map<String, Object>`.
 That allows you to think of your data as JSON objects with some additional metadata (vector embedding, UUID, certainty score, etc.).

-In practice this means that whenever data needs to be inserted, you need to pass an instance of `Map<String, Object>` and whenever it is queried, the properties are deserialized into a `Map<String, Object>`.
+In practice this means you'll be passing an instance of `Map<String, Object>` to insert a new object and receive its properties as `Map<String, Object>` when the collection is queried.

 If you prefer stricter typing, you can leverage our built-in ORM to work with properties as custom Java types.
 We will return to this in the **ORM** section later.
-Assume for now that properties are being passed around as an "untyped" map.
+Assume for now that properties are always being passed around as an "untyped" map.

 ### Ingesting data